Bronystate/brstv3/index_about.md

 Development continued for weeks, with new features and improvements to old features coming online every week.

+Since then, Bronystate has continued to provide top quality pony entertainment, as well as variety streams of all kinds.
 Who knows what the future will bring?
 Stay tuned to Bronystate, where the fun only doubles on days ending in Y!

 * * * * *
 {% include meta_backtotop.html %}